-Omega 3 fatty acids are considered essential fatty acids.
-They are necessary for human health; however, the body can’t make them — we must get them through food.
+Omega 3 fatty acids are also know as essential fatty acids.
+They are necessary for human health; however, the body is unable to make them so we must get them through food or supplements.
 Every cell in the body is encompassed by a cell membrane composed mainly of fatty acids.
 The cell membrane permits the proper amounts of necessary nutrients to enter the cell, and ensures that waste products are quickly removed from the cell.
 To perform these functions efficiently, the cell membrane must maintain its integrity and fluidity.
 Cells without a healthy membrane lose their ability to hold water and vital nutrients as well as their ability to communicate with other cells.
 Researchers theorize that loss of cell to cell communication is one of the physiological events that leads to growth of cancerous tumors.

 Health Concerns that Can Benefit from Omega 3 Fatty Acids

 Omega 3 fatty acids may prove beneficial in the following health concerns:

 - Migraine headaches

 Omega 3 fatty acids are found in fish, such as salmon, tuna, and halibut, other seafood including algae and krill, flax seeds, walnuts, navy beans, kidney beans, cold-pressed olive oil, pecans, leafy green vegetables, and winter squash .
 Also known as polyunsaturated fatty acids (PUFAs), omega-3 fatty acids play a crucial role in brain function, as well as normal growth and development.
 However, because of the toxicity of our oceans as well as harmful radiation from the Fukushima Nuclear Incident, it is wise to be very careful as to what we consume from the sea.